dudung/soal/_posts/code/py/2021-01-10-function-intro.md

 ## note
-Function name should represent purpose of the function and argument(s) should be defined to give a clear description and usage of the function.
++ Function name should represent purpose of the function and argument(s) should be defined to give a clear description and usage of the function.
++ Codes are tested with Python 3.7 using Cygwin (x86) in Windows 10 Home (x64).

 ## references